 The Music Stories initiative with Facebook marks yet another milestone for Patari, which last year had become the first Pakistani digital media platform to pay royalties to its artists, which Rs 1.25 million paid out last December.

-The platform, available on the web as well as on iOS and Android as an app, was launched in September last year, while being incubated at PITB’S Plan9 and afterwards accelerated at PlanX, and boasts of over a hundred thousand monthly active users.
+The platform, available on the web as well as on iOS and Android as an app, was launched in September last year, while being incubated at PITB’S Plan9 and afterward accelerated at PlanX, and boasts of over a hundred thousand monthly active users.
 It features a vast collection of music.

 Recently, Patari secured the second place in the Startup World Cup 2016 in Washington DC.
 It was a great achievement for the company.